GameDriver-io/gdio.unity_api.doc/gdio.unity_api.v2/CoApiClient/StartVideoRecording.md

 # CoApiClient.StartVideoRecording method (1 of 3)

-Use this function to start a video recording of the game's screen.
+Use this function to start a video recording of the screen space viewport.

 ```csharp
 public IEnumerator<bool> StartVideoRecording(float imageScale = 1, int timeout = 60)